ranmax123/powerbi/facebook marketing api power bi template/README.md

 Features:
 1. Pulls data from Facebook Marketing API for last_30d or last_90d AND today (by default last_30d or last_90d does not include today)
 2. Pulls data for Archived Ads as well for above mentioned periods (by default data for archived ads are not included)
+3. You can publish this to PowerBI.com, setup daily or hourly refreshes and enjoy your campaign insights!

 ## How to get Ad Account ID?